vonkohorn/pandas/doc/source/enhancingperf.rst

    You should not use :func:`~pandas.computation.eval.eval` for simple expressions or for expressions involving small DataFrames.
-In fact, :func:`~pandas.computation.eval.eval` is many orders of magnitude slower for smaller expressions/objects than plain ole' Python.
+In fact, :func:`~pandas.computation.eval.eval` is many orders of magnitude slower for smaller expressions/objects than plain ol' Python.
 A good rule of thumb is to only use :func:`~pandas.computation.eval.eval` when you have a :class:`~pandas.core.frame.DataFrame` with more than 10,000 rows.

-:func:`~pandas.computation.eval.eval` supports all arithmetic expressions supported by the engine (by default the engine is ``numexpr``).
-The ``numexpr`` engine uses ``numexpr`` under the hood to evaluate expressions efficiently, while allowing a slightly modified, and we think more intuitive syntax for expressions.
+:func:`~pandas.computation.eval.eval` supports all arithmetic expressions supported by the engine.
+The ``numexpr`` engine uses ``numexpr`` under the hood to evaluate expressions efficiently, while allowing a slightly modified--and we think more intuitive--syntax for expressions.

 .. note::